Bloofer/AutoRefactor/README.md

 ### AutoRefactor

-AutoRefactor is a tool which uses Deckard as a front-end to automatically refactor duplicates found in Java projects.
+AutoRefactor is a tool which uses Deckard as a front-end to automatically refactor duplicates found in JAVA projects.

 Please read the instructions below to use.